When did your interest in fish begin?

 Why are you involved in the Shoal Partnership?

-Conserving the world’s freshwater fish species requires a pro-active strategy and a combination of approaches from public awareness, to scientific research, and on-ground conservation practice.
-There is still time to conserve and sustainably manage the earth’s freshwater biodiversity but we should act now!
-Shoal arrived at the right time providing hope that we can all work together to protect critical freshwater habitats and threatened species.
-It is indeed heartening to see some of the world’s top conservation organizations working for the cause of freshwater species and it gives me immense happiness to be working alongside them.
+Conserving the world’s freshwater fish species requires a proactive strategy and a combination of approaches from public awareness, to scientific research, and on-ground conservation practice.
+There is still time to conserve and sustainably manage the Earth’s freshwater biodiversity but we should act now!
+Shoal arrived at the right time, providing hope that we can all work together to protect critical freshwater habitats and threatened species.
+It is indeed heartening to see some of the world’s top conservation organisations working for the cause of freshwater species and it gives me immense happiness to be working alongside them.

 What can people do to help freshwater fish?

 Firstly, freshwater fish need to be recognised and treated as ‘wildlife’!
 Making sure that freshwaters are not treated as dumping grounds of waste and are allowed to flow freely, will no doubt create healthy ecosystems where fish can survive and flourish.